osuosl/presentation-devopsbootcamp/source/index.rst

 - Develop a basic webapp collaboratively
 - Utilize configuration management (puppet / chef)
 - Use the cloud (i.e. OpenStack, AWS, etc)
+- *This is still a work in progress...*

 Feedback
 --------